Chicken and Red Skin Potato Soup

 Ingredients

-- 5 tablespoons Better than Bouillon Chicken Base or 5 bouillon cubes
+- 5 tbsp better than bouillon chicken base or 5 bouillon cubes

 - add more salt and pepper to your taste